No release in over 3 years

 There is a similar feature in the standard library Logger class, but the implementation here is safe to use with multiple processes writing to the same log file.

-Difference Standard Library Logger
+Differences from Standard Library Logger

-Lumberjack::Logger does not extend from the Logger class in the standard library, but it does implement a compantible API.
+Lumberjack::Logger does not extend from the Logger class in the standard library, but it does implement a compatible API.
 The main difference is in the flow of how messages are ultimately sent to devices for output.

 The standard library Logger logic converts the log entries to strings and then sends the string to the device to be written to a stream.
 Lumberjack, on the other hand, sends structured data in the form of a Lumberjack::LogEntry to the device and lets the device worry about how to format it.
 The reason for this flip is to better support structured data logging.
 Devices (even ones that write to streams) can format the entire payload including non-string objects and tags however they need to.

-The logging methods (debug, 'info', 'warn', 'error', 'fatal') are overloaded with an additional argument for setting tags on the log entry.
+The logging methods (debug, info, warn, error, fatal) are overloaded with an additional argument for setting tags on the log entry.

 Examples

-These example are for Rails applications, but there is no dependency on Rails for using this gem.
+These examples are for Rails applications, but there is no dependency on Rails for using this gem.
 Most of the examples are applicable to any Ruby application.

 In a Rails application you can replace the default production logger by adding this to your config/environments/production.rb file: